OLC-Bioinformatics/ConFindr/README.md

 #### Options
 - Threads (-t): Number of threads to run analysis on.
 Default is number of cores on your system.
+- Number subsamples (-n): Number of times to subsample.
+More is generally better, although more time-consuming.
+Default is 5.
+- Kmer size (-k): Kmer size to use.
+Default is 31.
+Other values may make results extremely unreliable.
+USE WITH CAUTION.
 #### Example Usages

 Detect contamination on any fastq files within fastq folder, outputs results to outputname.csv, and uses database.fasta